 Step 1: If you have a stylesheet (.css link) that is already associated with your site and want the form to have the same look and feel, you can paste that CSS URL in the External CSS URL section.

 Step 2: You can also create and edit stylesheets in the “Current Stylesheets” section.
 Clicking on the blue “Add Stylesheet” button opens up a text editor screen.
 You can name and edit the stylesheet here.
 Click the blue “Save Stylesheet” button in the bottom right hand corner when you are finished.
 This will create a radio button for the stylesheet you created.
 Selecting it will apply your stylesheet to the form.

 NOTE: You can edit an existing stylesheet by mousing over the stylesheet and clicking on the pencil icon.
 You can also delete the stylesheet by clicking on the “X” icon.
 This will prompt a pop up asking to you to confirm.
 Clicking the “Delete Stylesheet” button will delete the stylesheet.

-Step 7: Copy and paste the embed code anywhere on your site where you want the button to appear.
+Step 7: Copy and paste the embed code anywhere on your site where you want the button to appear or put this form on a landing page.
 More information on creating a custom form button, can be found here.